 - Logs in many locations on various servers.

 - Many locations of various logs on each server.

 - SSH + GREP doesn’t scale or reach in multi-tenant and distributed environments.

 Accessibility of Log Data — Much of the data is difficult to locate and manage.
 Although some of the log data may be highly valuable, many admins face these steep challenges:

-The ELK stack can help you manage each of these challenges, and more.
-ELK is best for time-series data-anything with a time stamp-such as you'll find in most web server logs, transaction logs, and stock data listings.
+The ELK stack can help you address each of these challenges, and more.
+ELK is best for time-series data, — anything with a time stamp such as you’ll find in most web server logs, transaction logs, and stock data listings.
 To be intelligible, these logs usually need substantial clean-up.

 Qbox is a dedicated hosting solution for Elasticsearch that aims to be as simple and intuitive as possible for the application developer.
 Our service is quite similar to any other cloud-hosted database.
 In the Qbox dashboard, simply launch your own Elasticsearch cluster—a collection of servers that functions as a node.
 You can add or remove any cluster on the fly, at any time.

 After choosing your server size and also your options for security, plugins, and storage, Qbox will provision the cloud resources, install dependencies, attach storage drives, and lock everything down tight.
 Then we monitor closely and recover in the unlikely event that it’s necessary.
 We handle all of these details so that you can focus on getting the data you need.